org-roam/org-roam/doc/installation.md

 restart Emacs to load `org-roam`.
 It's functions are available under the prefix `SPC a r` and `, r` when visiting an org-mode buffer.

+If you also have the ranger layer installed, the prefix 'ar' conflict with that of the ranger layer.
+You might want to change it to 'aor' (also change the 'ar' to 'aor' in the other key-binding declarations)

 ## Doom Emacs

 If you are using [Doom Emacs][doom], configure packages as explained in the